U.S. flag An official website of the United States government.

 How are the U.S. maritime limits drawn?

 The U.S. maritime limits are projected from a "normal baseline" derived from NOAA nautical charts.
-A "normal baseline" (as defined in the 1958 Geneva Convention on the Territorial Sea and the Contiguous Zone and Article 5 of the United Nations Convention of the Law of the Sea) is the low-water line along the coast as marked on official, large-scale charts.
+A "normal baseline" (as defined in the 1958 Geneva Convention on the Territorial Sea and the Contiguous Zone and Article 5 of the United Nations of the Law of the Sea Convention) is the low-water line along the coast as marked on official, large-scale charts.
 Since "low-water line" does not reference a specific tidal datum, the U.S. applies the term to reference the lowest charted datum, which is mean lower low water (MLLW).

 The maritime limits are created using "envelope of arcs," a method by which one rolls a virtual circle along the charted low water line and selects salient points.
 These salient points are called "contributing baseline points."
 Arcs generated from these baseline points are blended together to form a continuous limit line or envelope of arcs.